 Best Place to Watch : Nunavut, Inuvik

-Bryde’s whales grow between 38-54 ft (11.5-16.5m) and weigh between 13-45 tons.
+Bryde’s whales grow between 38 and 54 ft (11.5-16.5m) and weigh between 13 and 45 tons.
 They eat anchovy, herring and mackerel, crabs, squid, and other invertebrates.
 They are inquisitive and can approach whale-watching boats.
-When the Bryde’s whale breaches from the water, they leave vertically, then arch their back in mid-air.
+When the Bryde’s whale breaches from the water, they leave vertically, arching their back in mid-air.

 Bryde’s whales do not migrate long distances between feeding and breeding grounds and stay in tropical and subtropical waters all year.
-They have a slender body with three ridges that are parallel on its head.
+They have a slender body with three parallel ridges on its head.
 The sides of the head and the lower jaw are the same color.

 Best Place to Watch: Baja California

 Cuvier’s beaked whales grow between 18-23 ft (5.5-7m) with a weight of between 2.2 – 3.9 tons.
 They feed on squid, fish, and crustaceans.
 They generally have scarring and shark bits on the gray or reddish-brown body.
 They have a sloping forehead and a slight concave head.